Jigsaw Puzzles for Seniors at All Ability Levels

 We found options for people looking for simpler puzzles, ones designed for Alzheimer’s or dementia, puzzles for people with impaired vision, and even custom puzzles made from your own photos.

-Seniors with mild cognitive decline can still have fun with puzzles.
+Seniors with mild cognitive decline can still enjoy puzzles.
 Start by choosing one with a simple picture and fewer pieces than they used to enjoy.

 If they find that one to be too easy or too hard, you’ll know to increase or decrease the number of pieces when choosing the next puzzle.